Bruriah: The Bruriah incident

+The Italian Jewish studies scholar Federico Dal Bo has argued that a close reading of several well-known Talmudic figures—Bruriah; her husband, Rabbi Meir; Rabbi Meir's former teacher, Elisha ben Abuyah; and a prostitute visited by the latter—can be fruitfully approached from the perspective of gender studies.
+According to Dal Bo, such an analysis reveals potential relationships among these characters that extend beyond the text's overt narrative surface.
+His interpretation is grounded in the assumption that the impulse to interpret texts is shaped by psychological and libidinal dynamics analogous to those governing human relationships.
+On this basis, Dal Bo identifies underlying structures within the Talmudic narrative, including a rigid division of gender roles, a normative framework distinguishing acceptable from transgressive sexuality, and a disciplined approach to hermeneutics that is closely linked to the normative status of heterosexuality.

 Nissim ben Jacob of Kairouan provides a different explanation that is closer to the text.
 According to him, Rabbi Meir and Bruriah had to flee to Babylonia after the Roman Empire executed her father, sold her mother into slavery and her sister into sexual slavery at a brothel (to be rescued by Rabbi Meir) and were looking for her.
 Other rabbinic sources also take issue with Rashi's commentary, and indeed, there exists a tradition among Orthodox rabbis to name their daughters Bruriah, as an assertion of her righteousness.

 The commentators explain that she could overcome that test, but God punished her for speaking badly of the sages, saying that if she had said the rabbis were correct but that she was an exception, there would have been no problems.
 The commentators also posit that there was no actual sin committed because the student was sterile; those who say there was an act of sexual intercourse hold that Rabbi Meir pretended to be his student.